 This is important for a variety of reasons.

-As an example, ESD damage can occur to sensitive devices with as little as 1 volt of electricity.
+As an example, data shows that ESD damage can occur to sensitive devices with as little as 1 volt of electricity.
 Most devices need about 100 volts before they are damaged beyond repair.

 A Problem That Has Been Around for Centuries